 - reasons related to the restructuring of the positions chart

-- reasons related to the mental or physical health of the employee (this state has to be decided through medical expertise)
+- reasons related to the mental or physical health of the employee (this state must be decided through medical expertise)

 The employment contract can be terminated by notice given by each party.
 The termination notice period depends on the position ‒ management or execution.